Broughton Hall Catholic High School - Curriculum / History

 The implementation of a curriculum which provides powerful knowledge can take students outside of their own experience and allow them to envisage alternatives, forming their own identity.
 As Christine Counsell states, 'Curriculum exists to change the pupil, to give the pupil new power.
 The Curriculum enables students to clamber into the discourse and practices of educated people, so that they gain the powers of the powerful.'

-Beyond the classroom, the history department offer a range of extra-curricular opportunities ranging from trips to London, Berlin and Krakow to participating in School's Parliament and the Anne Frank Exhibition.
+Beyond the classroom, the history department offer a range of extra-curricular opportunities ranging from trips to the theatre to see Hamilton, sixth form trips to New York, Washington and Krakow to sessions with the Holocaust Education Trust.

 The history curriculum at Broughton is designed to empower our students with a knowledge rich programme of study.
 As a department, all curricula decisions are evidence informed underpinned by research published by the Historical Association and 'What is History, Now?'.
 Our curriculum provision focuses on the development of the schemata of our students, where the department staff are determined to ensure that there are no barriers to learning and therefore all students can achieve their fullest potential regardless of their starting point.
 Our students make outstanding progress academically whilst, simultaneously we encourage them to succeed in their future aspirations.
 We aim to develop our student's cultural literacy and have the power to shatter the glass ceiling.